alexpods/ClazzJS/README.md

 =======

 ClazzJS is portable JavaScript library for class-style OOP programming.
 Its main goal is to provide expressive DSL to write your JavaScript programs in easy-to-understand, well-known, convenient and flexible class base manner.
-It's works well both on client and server sides.
+It works well both on client and server sides.

 Features include: